Rose-Marie (1958 cast recording)

 Rose-Marie is the cast recording of the operetta-style musical of the same name, released by RCA Victor in 1958 and starring Julie Andrews and Giorgio Tozzi.
 The work is based on the 1924 Broadway operetta set in the Canadian Rockies and includes songs such as "Indian Love Call", "Rose Marie", and "Totem Tom-Tom".
 The recording was produced in London and conducted by Lehman Engel.

 The album presented Andrews in the title role, performing alongside Tozzi, with support from the Michael Sammes Singers and the New Symphony Orchestra.
-It was released in stereo, and noted as one of the most complete recordings of the musical.
+It was released in stereo, and noted as the most complete recordings of the musical.

 Upon release, Rose-Marie received generally favorable reviews and was later reissued on CD with additional historical material.
 The recording is considered part of Andrews's early discography and was included in promotional campaigns highlighting her albums during the 1960s.

-Overview
+Background and release

 Produced by RCA Victor in 1958, this recording captures the melodies and romantic storyline of the 1924 Broadway musical, which is notable for being the first Broadway musical set in Canada and the first to play at London's Drury Lane Theatre.
 The story, set in the Canadian Rockies, follows Rose-Marie, a young woman who falls in love with a Mountie, and features songs such as "Indian Love Call", "Rose Marie" and "Totem Tom-Tom".
 The recording was made in London, with Lehman Engel directing the Michael Sammes Singers and the New Symphony Orchestra, and it benefits from the advancements in stereophonic sound technology of the time.
 The stereo LP was the most complete recording of the musical to date.

-Julie Andrews takes on the role of Rose-Marie, bringing her signature to the performance.
-While she does not adopt the pidgin English originally used by the character, her vocal delivery was praised for its "charm" and "precision".
+Julie Andrews takes on the role of Rose-Marie, a partially Native American character, even though she does not adopt the pidgin English originally associated with the role.
 Giorgio Tozzi, an accomplished opera singer, provides a counterpoint to Andrews' lighter, more lyrical voice.
-According to some critics, their duets, particularly "Indian Love Call", are highlights of the recording, showcasing the chemistry between the two performers.
+According to some critics, their duets, particularly "Indian Love Call", are highlights of the recording.

 In 1966, when Andrews was at the peak of her career after her film productions Mary Poppins and The Sound of Music, RCA of Australia declared "May Is Julie Andrews Month" and launched a promotional campaign featuring four albums by the beloved star: The Lass with the Delicate Air, Rose-Marie, The Boy Friend, and Julie Andrews Sings.